InjectiveLabs/injective-lists/ts-scripts/README.md

 ### 📜 Contribution

-A step by step guide can be found here on [Adding a new static token](./ts-scripts//ADD_TOKEN.md) page.
+A step by step guide can be found here on [Adding a new static token](./../CONTRIBUTING.md) page.
 Please make sure you read them before you open a PR.

 ---

 ### 🔮 Usage

-Fetch the tokens json file from github to integrate it on your product:
+Here are the different tokens json file you can fetch/download to integrate on your product:

 - Devnet: https://raw.githubusercontent.com/InjectiveLabs/injective-lists/master/tokens/devnet.json
 - Testnet: https://raw.githubusercontent.com/InjectiveLabs/injective-lists/master/tokens/testnet.json